JoeyStanley/real/cv.md

 ## Other Presentations

+"/ɛɡ/-raising is straightforward?
+I <font style="font-variant: small-caps">beg</font> to differ!"
+The Linguistic Society of the University of Georgia (LSUGA) Tiny Talks.
+Athens, GA.
+April 13.

+"Hey, Siri.
+Can you understand me?"
+Three Minute Thesis (3MT™) Competition at the University of Georgia.
+March 22, 2017.

 "Volcanic Vocalic Changes".
 University of Georgia Linguistics Colloquium.
 Athens, GA.
 April 7, 2017
 <a href="/downloads/170407-Colloquium.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>